-21.4 MIXED ZONE
+21.3 MIXED ZONE

 The Mixed Zone should be positioned at the players' exit of the court allowing the press access to the players but separated by a barrier with no crossover between the two parties.
-A backdrop with sponsors and stakeholders as provided by the FIVB Brand and Graphic Guidelines or approved by the FIVB is required behind the players' interview positions.
-Labels indicating the positions of the press are required as per the following: 1) Host broadcaster and TV rights holders, 2) News agencies, radio and team journalists, 3) Print and web journalists and 4) non-rights holders.
-See also Article 77.6.
+A backdrop with sponsors and stakeholders as provided by the FIVB Brand and Graphic Guidelines or approved by the FIVB or its owned companies is required behind the players' interview positions.
+The local organizer shall comply with the specific requirements for the mixed zone as defined in its agreement with the FIVB or its owned companies.